 Bed bugs are a complete nuisance; we all don’t want them lurking in our homes.
 While these insects may not cause severe side effects on human health, you can have painful and itchy welts when bitten.
 As such, many home remedies have been tried and tested over the years to eradicate these insects.
 And, of course, vinegar makes it onto the list!
 But can vinegar kill bed bugs?

 Due to its potent acetic acid concentration, vinegar can instantly kill bed bugs when it comes into contact with them through spraying and soaking.
-The high percentage of acid can disrupt the nervous system of these pesky creatures and dries them out instantly.
-But since vinegar might not eradicate all the eggs of bed bugs on the first try, it’s always best to reapply the solution weekly for the next few weeks.
+The high percentage of acid in vinegar can disrupt the nervous system of these pesky creatures and dry them out.

 Are you looking for possible home remedies that can combat bed bugs in your household?
 Well, this article is the answer to your needs.
 Now, let’s discover how you can use vinegar to your advantage in killing bed bugs!